-Bharat Bandh today: After Home Ministry advisory, no impact seen as yet in Meerut
+Bharat Bandh today: Curfew imposed in MP's Bhind, Morena

 The Union home ministry in view of the Bharat bandh had issued an advisory that some groups would be protesting against caste-based reservations in jobs and education.
-However, no impact of Bharat Bandh call seen as yet in Meerut, while the situation in parts of Uttar Pradesh and Bihar remained tense.
+However, no impact of Bharat Bandh calls seen as yet in Meerut, while the situation in parts of Uttar Pradesh and Bihar remained tense.

+In Bihar's Arrah, protesters have stopped a train.
+They are protesting against caste-based reservations in jobs and education.

 While calls for the bandh are being circulated on social media, no group has yet come forward to make it official.